ashutoshmjain/gita/src/thought.md

 </div>

 You may find the comparison between an operating system and a primitive narrative rather odd - an amusing flight of imagination!
-But the idea of digital beings, living in the virtual realms of artificial general intelligence isn't far-fetched.
+But the idea of sentient beings, living in the virtual realms of artificial general intelligence isn't far-fetched.
 They would think of Unix as a primitive scripture !
 It might define boundaries of their value system just as scriptures defined our morality.

-As described in the first book of `Mahabharata` (Adi Parva), the `Vaidik` editor-in-chief (Ved-Vyasa), sage teacher of all the races [^races], immortal `Krishna Dwaipayana` invoked `Bramha` - the embodiment of all-pervading information.
-On the surface `Mahabharata` was first written historical narrative, but it was, in truth, first serious attempt at abstraction of actions.
+In the first book of `Mahabharata` (Adi Parva), the `Vaidik` editor-in-chief (Ved-Vyasa), sage teacher of all the races [^races], immortal `Krishna Dwaipayana` invoked `Bramha` - the embodiment of all-pervading information.
+He must do so for on the surface `Mahabharata` was first written historical narrative, but it was, in truth, first serious attempt at abstraction of actions - an expansion of `Bramh`, as we will discover down the line in this article.

-> 🎯 In the beginning, spoken words  and actions were synchronous [^word].
+> In the beginning, spoken words  and actions were synchronous [^word].
 There was no secret vault of thoughts.
 >
 > When we learned to "think", we thought about next set of actions - without indulging in the real world.
-Or we pondered over the past activities (history).
-We saved the secret states of interactions in memory accessible only to us.
+Or we pondered over the past activities - history.
+We saved the secret states of interactions in memory - accessible only to us.
 In essence, we separated thoughts from actions.
 >
 > Powerful thoughts then manifested into written words.
-A narrative is thus an abstraction over physical actions.
+A narrative is thus a shared abstraction over physical actions.
 >
-> Is code an abstraction over thoughts ? [^code]
+> Is code an abstraction over thoughts [^code] ?

 The scribed abstraction of actions, henceforth, would percolate beyond races, geographies and cultures to set up a minimum entry criterion for human communities, and institutions.
 All future ideologies (religions or faculties of science) must be built on a rock solid treatise - Gita , Bible, Quran, Physica, Principia, Relativity - and hundreds of more.
-Narratives organize humans ; code compacts organizations into an organism.
+Narratives organize humans through history and plans ; code compacts organizations into an organism through automation of simple actions.

 # `Aavahan`

 Invocation of the primal force, at neural levels, is an invitation to conflicting "thoughts" to play all their cards.
 They fight, and they scheme against each other; or in favor of some.
-They organize in groups and then more subgroups.
+They hallucinate in groups and then more subgroups.
 They leave one sometimes full of vibrancy, other times almost dead.  `Krishna Dwaipayana` was destined to churn thousands of sacred insights from sages (`Rishies`) - old and new.
 Most of the time collectively converging on the "truth" but many other times conflicting.
 He catalogued their spoken wisdom into four foundational volumes - the `Vedas`.
 For this legendary work, he was conferred the coveted title in literature - `Ved Vyasa` (the chief editor of Vedas).

 This work, in itself, was virtuous enough to dedicate many lives; though `Dwaipayana` was just getting started !
 He was waiting for a divine [^divine] prompt.
 His purpose was to welcome the full-incarnation [^8th] of `Vishnu`, understand the wisdom 'as is', and preserve it in human mind through one of the most potent narratives ever told - [Bhagvad Gita](./bhagvadGita.md) .